jpsaturnino/arkanoid-game/README.md

 # Arkanoid Game

 ## About the Project

-#### 3rd Semester | Computer Science - Arkanoid game using Java
-<p>"Develop the classic game called Arkanoid.
-The concepts of OOP and JavaFX should be used."</p>
+"Develop the classic game called Arkanoid.
+The concepts of OOP and JavaFX should be used"

 ## Game components